1. Home>

 PronounSpanishEnglish

-Yome dormiríaI would sleep
+Yome dormiríaI would fall asleep

-te dormiríasyou would sleep
+te dormiríasyou would fall asleep

-Nosotras / Nosotrosnos dormiríamoswe would sleep
+Nosotras / Nosotrosnos dormiríamoswe would fall asleep

-Vosotras / Vosotrosos dormiríaisyou (plural) would sleep
+Vosotras / Vosotrosos dormiríaisyou (plural) would fall asleep

 Or use our app: